Ken Livingstone: 2012 mayoral election

-Corbyn's leadership of Labour: 2015–2020
+Under Jeremy Corbyn's leadership: 2015–2022

 Livingstone supported Jeremy Corbyn's candidature as Labour leader.

-In May 2015, Livingstone endorsed Sadiq Khan to be the Labour candidate for the 2016 London mayoral election, and, in July, endorsed Jeremy Corbyn in the 2015 Labour Party leadership election.
+In July 2015, endorsed Jeremy Corbyn in the 2015 Labour Party leadership election.
 After Corbyn was elected Labour leader, Livingstone was one of his most prominent allies; in November 2015, Corbyn appointed Livingstone to co-convene Labour's defence review alongside Maria Eagle.
 Shadow defence minister Kevan Jones expressed the view that Livingstone knew little about defence and that it would damage the party's reputation.
 Livingstone responded by claiming that Jones – who has spoken about his own clinical depression – needed "psychiatric help".
 Jones took offence, and while Livingstone initially refused to apologise, he subsequently did so at Corbyn's urging.

 Livingstone faced further criticism following a television appearance in which he stated that the perpetrators of the 2005 London bombings carried out their actions as retribution for UK involvement in the Iraq War.
 In March 2016, Livingstone again courted controversy by comparing a hedge fund manager's £16,800 donation to Labour MP Dan Jarvis to "Jimmy Savile funding a children's group"; it subsequently emerged that Livingstone himself had received £8,000 from a Bermuda-based hedge fund called Meditor for a speaking engagement, leading to accusations of hypocrisy.
 Livingstone responded that, rather than "double standards", it was "different standards", he was paid for a speaking engagement where he would have told the room of the need for the City to invest more in the economy, which he felt was distinct from taking a political donation from a hedge fund manager.